Menu

 The Travel Posters sample app provides an example of this pattern.
 It has the following top-level entries:

 • travel-posters-model: This SwiftPM package builds a dual-platform framework containing a common model layer for the iOS and Android apps.
-Skip ensures that the Observable types you write in Swift can power not only a SwiftUI interface, but a Compose interface as well.
-See the Model Integration documentation for details.
+Skip ensures that the @Observable types you write in Swift can power not only a SwiftUI interface, but a Compose interface as well.
+See the Development documentation for details.

 • iOS: Directory containing the TravelPosters iOS app and Xcode project, which has travel-posters-model as a package dependency.